Dave Annable: Personal life

-Annable had a relationship with his Brothers & Sisters co-star Emily VanCamp beginning in 2007, who later became his half sister on the series.
+Annable had a relationship with his Brothers & Sisters co-star Emily VanCamp beginning in 2007.
 He married Odette Yustman on October 10, 2010, who was also a love interest of Annable's character on the final season of Brothers & Sisters.
 They have two daughters.
 In October 2019, the couple announced their separation, but announced their reconciliation in August 2020.

-Five years after dropping out of college, Annable earned his diploma from SUNY Plattsburgh on May 15, 2010.
-In addition to earning his diploma, Annable was awarded the "Off To A Good Start" award and gave a commencement address to his fellow Class of 2010 graduates.
+Five years after dropping out of college, Annable earned his diploma from SUNY Plattsburgh on May 16, 2009.
+In addition to earning his diploma, Annable was awarded the "Off To A Good Start" award and gave a commencement address to his fellow Class of 2009 graduates.
 Completing college was a promise he made to his mother.